gustavonobrega/gorestaurant-web/README.md

 2. Move to the appropriate directory: `cd gorestaurant-web`.<br />
 3. Run `yarn` to install dependencies.<br />
 4. Run `yarn start` to see the example app at `http://localhost:3000`.

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Made with ♥ by Gustavo Nobrega